 After a while though, as my friend alluded, identity degrades under such pseudo nonconsensual weight, and our lack of connection (him being so boldly outward with his identity and me becoming so inward with mine) morphed into permanent boredom and loss of communication.
 There was nothing to discuss–our relationship was us both enjoying his identity and hobbies.
 There was no I, only he or us.
 And I allowed it; often encouraged it or was its architect.

-I don’t want to imply poor things of [prev. partner] as a person, because–as I’ve written before–the crux of our issues was our incompatibility; he was a naturally selfish person, and I was an emotionally subordinate pleaser.
-That has Bad News written all over it, but I was too emotionally invested to ever rationalize a breakup.
+I don’t want to imply poor things of [prev. partner] as a person, because–as I’ve written before–the crux of our issues was our incompatibility; he was a naturally selfish person, and I was an emotionally subordinate pleaser (keyword was).
+That combo had Bad News written all over it, but I was too emotionally invested to ever rationalize a breakup.
 He’s not a bad kind of selfish, per se.
-Rather, he is the kind of selfish that requires a particular kind of partner–one that is not, for example, an amiable doormat, but instead someone who will openly and proudly challenge him and bullhorn him back with her own demands and her own gas lighting; someone to act as a mirror and who can lead to self-evaluation.
+Rather, he is the kind of selfish that requires a particular kind of partner–one that is not, for example, an amiable doormat, but instead someone who will openly and proudly challenge him and bullhorn him back with her own demands and her own gaslighting; someone to act as a mirror and who can lead to self-evaluation.
 I was not capable of this.
 My stalwart silence and bending to his whims were not capable of this.
-A selfish person thinks “she’s not talking to me, so I am on my phone.”
-An empath thinks, “he’s on his phone, so I won’t talk to him.”
+A selfish person thinks “(cause) she’s not talking to me, so (effect) I am on my phone.”
+An empath thinks, “(cause) he’s on his phone, so (effect) I won’t talk to him.”

 The challenge with romance is staying true to every important aspect of my identity while simultaneously being open to exploring someone else’s.
 This is a dance I will need to dance with eyes wide open going forward.

 Which…. brings me back to my original impetus for this post.
 I am not afraid of trying new things that are important to him.
-I’m afraid of not liking them.
+I’m afraid of not liking them & the fallout that ensues.
 While I’m dancing in the empty space that comes beforehand, I can relish the idea that maybe I’ll like it.
 There’s an excitement in the possibility of it all.
 But, I know that in protecting my identity’s validity I won’t hide my reactions, which means that once I try things and hate them, it’s over.
 He’ll be gone.
 And that makes me very melancholy.

 In my quest for perfect compatibility, how many potential partners will I drive away?
-What’s a red flag and what’s a red herring to a paranoid, ex people-pleaser?
+What’s a true red flag and what’s just a red herring to a paranoid, ex people-pleaser?